-- All issuers must have an ESG rating.
-The Sub-Fund will invest in issuers with a ESG rating greater than or equal to 41.67 according to Refinitiv or equivalent third-party ESG rating providers or 30 as defined per Union Investment's in-house research UniESG Score.\ - Average ESG Portfolio Rating should not be below 66 according to Refinitiv or 45 according to UniESG Score or equivalent third-party ESG rating providers. - If an issuer is downgraded below such a rating, the Investment Manager should sell it within a reasonable timeframe.
-However, it may continue to be held, if consent has been obtained from the Management Company. - In addition, the Investment Manager can invest up to 5% of the Sub-Fund's net assets in securities where no ESG rating is readily available (i.e. securities for which the Investment Manager has no UniESG Score available), but only when the Investment Manager has good reason to believe that the securities will receive a good ESG rating within a reasonable period of time by either a third-party ESG rating provider or the Investment Manager in-house research. - Once the ESG rating or analysis becomes available, should it not be in line with the limits of the mandate, the course of action will follow the process as described for ESG rating downgrades. - Should a sovereign related issuer (e.g. agencies, local authorities, sovereign owned/sponsored/guaranteed, etc.) not be covered by Union Investment's internal ESG rating research or a third-party ESG rating providers, the same methodology as for all other issuers described above will apply.
+- All issuers should have, in principle, an ESG rating. - The Sub-Fund will invest in issuers with a ESG rating greater than or equal to 41.67 according to Refinitiv or equivalent third-party ESG rating providers or 30 as defined per Union Investment's in-house research UniESG Score.\ - If an issuer is downgraded below such a rating, the Investment Manager should sell it within a reasonable timeframe.
+However, it may continue to be held, if consent has been obtained from the Management Company. - The Investment Manager can invest up to 5% of the Sub-Fund's net assets in securities where no ESG rating is readily available (i.e. securities for which the Investment Manager has no UniESG Score available), but where the Investment Manager has good reason to believe that the securities will receive a good ESG rating within a reasonable period of time by either a third-party ESG rating provider or the Investment Manager in-house research. - Once the ESG rating or analysis becomes available, should it not be in line with the limits of the mandate, the course of action will follow the process as described for ESG rating downgrades. - Average ESG Portfolio Rating should not be below 66 according to Refinitiv or equivalent third-party ESG rating providers or 45 according to UniESG Score\.